Toafu/Genshin-Impact-Reminders/README.md

 `b!equip <Weapon Name/ID>` and `b!unequip <Weapon Name/ID>` does likewise but for weapons.

 Once you are done creating your tracking lists, run `b!agenda` to receive an agenda similar to the image at the top of this README.

+For example, if I need talent books for Zhongli:
+`b!add Zhongli`
+Maybe I need to ascend the Staff of Homa as well:
+`b!equip Staff of Homa`
+Once I add and equip everything I need, `b!agenda` will compile this information.

 ## What Makes This Bot Run
 •Discord.js | Javascript